rndsrc/rndsrc.github.io/biography.md

 [Chi-kwan Chan (CK)](https://rndsrc.dev/)
 is an
 [Associate Astronomer/Research Professor](https://www.as.arizona.edu/people/faculty/chi-kwan-chan)
-at Steward Observatory, University of Arizona, and has been serving as the [Secretary](https://eventhorizontelescope.org/organization) of the Event Horizon Telescope (EHT) Science Council since 2020.
+at Steward Observatory and the Department of Astronomy, University of Arizona, and has been serving as the [Secretary](https://eventhorizontelescope.org/organization) of the Event Horizon Telescope (EHT) Science Council since 2020.
 He recently led the [publication](https://ui.adsabs.harvard.edu/abs/2022ApJ...930L..16A/abstract) of the computational and theoretical modeling/interpretation of our black hole, Sgr A*.
 Professor Chan created EHT's computational and data processing infrastructure and continues to lead it to this day, along with EHT's Software and Data Compatibility Working Group.
 He is a Senior Investigator of
 [Black Hole PIRE](https://bhpire.arizona.edu/),
 a leader of the Theoretical Astrophysics Program [TAP](https://tap.arizona.edu/working-groups/), a Data Science Fellow, and a member of the Applied Mathematics Program.
 In addition to pioneering the use of GPU to accelerate the [modeling](https://www.youtube.com/watch?v=GSqvoy2I6SE) of black holes, Professor Chan also developed many new